nick-roberson/fastapi-gen/README.md

 ## Features

-### Backend Generation
+#### Python Code Generation
-- [x] Generate FastAPI service
+- Generate FastAPI services with `MongoDB` database support (via model managers)
-- [x] Generate Pydantic base models
-- [x] Generate MongoDB manager
-- [x] Generate CRUD+ API Endpoints operations for each model
+- Generate `pydantic` models for the FastAPI services
-- [x] Generate Poetry file and install dependencies
-- [x] Generate OpenAPI JSON file
-- [x] Generate Python API Client for the FastAPI service using openapi-generator
+- Generate Python client code for the FastAPI service using `openapi-generator`

-### Frontend Generation
+#### Frontend Code Generation
-- [x] Generate a React frontend as Sample Application
+- Generate a React frontend with TypeScript
-- [x] Generate frontend React API Client for the FastAPI service using openapi-generator
+- Generate TypeScript and Python clients for the FastAPI service using `openapi-generator`
+- Generate homepage to display all the models that have been generated

+#### Linting
-- [x] Install some basic dependencies for the frontend
+- Lint the frontend code using `prettier`, `esLint`

-### Planned Backend Features
-- [ ] Allow support for multiple database types (Postgres, MySQL, etc.)
+- Lint the backend code using `black`, and `isort`

+#### Docker
-- [ ] (IN PROGRESS) Generate a Dockerfile for the service
+- Generate Dockerfiles for the FastAPI service and the React frontend
-- [ ] Allow for more complex relationships between models

-### Planned Frontend Features
-- [ ] Generate a more comprehensive frontend application supporting basic CRUD operations

-## Requirements
+## Installation

 - Poetry installed
 - Python 3.12.2 installed (can install via poetry)